 Episode 1: In Conversation with Carter Sanders

 Carter Sanders is a person who approaches everything with intention, dedication, and preparation.
 He is on the autism spectrum and is a graduate of Easterseals Academy, an alternative school placement for students with ASD, emotional disability, developmental delay, or intellectual disability.
 Carter is currently an Easterseals employee, as well as a Special Olympian and energy ambassador.
-In this episode, Carter joins Sara Ray Stoelinga, President & CEO of Easterseals Serving Chicagoland and Greater Rockford (ESCGR) as well as Jason Reis, ESCGR Employment Services Coordinator, and shares his journey.
+In this episode, Carter joins Sara Ray Stoelinga, President & CEO of Easterseals Serving Chicagoland and Greater Rockford (ESCGR) as well as Jason Reis, former ESCGR Employment Services Coordinator, and shares his journey.

 Stay in-the-know!
 Receive the latest e-newsletter in your inbox.